 In addition to excluding the assumption of increasing wages in the future, the cost examples given have avoided dealing with various other important secular trends with diverse effects on costs which cannot now be adequately extrapolated into the future.
-One illustration is the lengthening of the period of childhood or preparation for work.
-Another is a drastic change in the average age of retirement either to a considerably lower effective age so that practically all persons would retire at the minimum age of 65, or conceivably in reverse to a higher effective age under circumstances of greatly improved health conditions combined with good employment opportunities, such that few would retire before age 70 or even 75.
+One illustration is the lengthening of the period of childhood or preparation Another possibility is a drastic change in the average age of retirement either to a considerably lower effective age so that practically all persons would retire at the minimum age of 65, or conversely to a higher effective age under circumstances of greatly improved health conditions combined with good employment opportunities, such that few would retire before age 70 or even 75.